srw/windows-api-hooking-in-python-with-deviare-sample/README.md

 =================================================

 Sample showing how to hook an application with Python and Nektra Deviare.
 Original article at: [Windows API Hooking in Python with Deviare](http://blog.nektra.com/main/2012/07/20/windows-api-ho…n-with-deviare/)
+The code was written by guillermoares and the article by srw

 This demo requires you to: